owg-digital/ireiat/README.md

 package management solution by the Python packaging authority.
 See the docs for details on installing / removing packages.

-To install dependencies run `pipenv install`.
+To install runtime dependencies run `pipenv install`.

+To install dev dependencies run `pipen install --dev`.

 Note that we do NOT use a `pyproject.toml` file because we have not assumed that the current library will be packaged (and distributed on, say, PyPi).
 If this